LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 In order to implement such a pipeline, the(+yaml) file format is chosen for the definition of the pipeline, as this is for non-programmers to understand and can also be easily edited with a plain text editor.
 Detailed examples can be found in the \href{https://magneticreadoutprocessing.readthedocs.io/en/latest/}{documentation}.
 The pipeline definition consists of sections which execute the appropriate Python commands in the background.

-The signatures in the (+yaml) file are called using reflection and a real-time search of the loaded *global()* functions \href{https://docs.python.org/3/library/functions.html#globals}{symbol table}.
+The function signatures in the (+yaml) file are called using reflection and a real-time search of the loaded *global()* functions \href{https://docs.python.org/3/library/functions.html#globals}{symbol table}.
 This system is capable to make all Python functions available to the user.
-To simplify usage, a pre-defined list of verified functions for use in pipelines is listed in the \href{https://magneticreadoutprocessing.readthedocs.io/en/latest/}{documentation}.
+To simplify usage, a pre-defined list of verified and tested functions for use in pipelines is listed in the \href{https://magneticreadoutprocessing.readthedocs.io/en/latest/}{documentation}.
 The following pipeline definition in listing \ref{lst:mrpuddp_example_yaml} shows the previously defined steps shown in figure \ref{Example_measurement_analysis_pipeline.png} as (+yaml) syntax.

+\newpage

 ```yaml {#lst:mrpuddp_example_yaml caption="Example YAML code of a user defined processing pipeline with six stages linked together"}
 stage import_readings: